Cho Oyu Summmit Success

 You are the climbing team: Alpine Ascents keeps its Base Camp small, and does not use it to support or house self-guided or partially guided teams.

-This program utilizes 3 bottles O2 on summit day.
+This program utilizes three bottles of oxygen on summit day.
 High-altitude oxygen systems are used for the summit attempt, during the night at High Camp, and for medical emergencies should the need arise.

 Our tight-knit staff is always available to answer questions and address concerns.
 It is not uncommon for family members to contact us during the climb for information.
-There is always someone available, on cell phone, during non-office hours to handle lost luggage, make arrangements if flights are missed or delayed, relay messages directly to the team, or mitigate any of the numerous situations that may arise before, during and after the climb.
+There is always someone available (on a cell phone during non-office hours) to handle lost luggage, make arrangements if flights are missed or delayed, relay messages directly to the team, or mitigate any of the numerous situations that may arise before, during, and after the climb.

 We are aware of the delicate visa process for entering the area.